rolling-scopes-school/tasks/tasks/connections/milestone_6.people_groups.md

 #### Group section

-- list of groups is loaded every time if user returns back into main page: **-40 points**
+- list of groups is loaded automatically every time if user returns back into main page (until browser page is reloaded): **-25 points**
-- list of groups is loaded after successful created new group or deleted group: **-40 points**
+- list of groups is loaded automatically after successful created new group or deleted group: **-25 points**

+#### People list

+- list of people is loaded automatically every time if user returns back into main page (until browser page is reloaded): **-25 points**
+- list of people is loaded automatically after successful created new conversation or deleted it: **-25 points**